g3y7spk/mtdrw/README.md

 ## About

-mtdrw is a loadable kernel module to make the read-only MTD device writable while the module is loaded.
+mtdrw is a Linux loadable kernel module to make the read-only MTD device writable while the module is loaded.

 This module is for Atmark Techno's Armadillo-4x0 series CPU board running Linux v2.6.26.